lapnd/httdes.github.io/fpgaguide.md

 	g.
 OK to write data to the flash
 	h. finally, right-click again on the xc7vx485t_0 and select Boot from Configuration Memory Device

-# I. b) DE4 & TR4
+## I. b) DE4 & TR4

 Power on the board, plugin the cable, then open Quartus and click on the 'Programmer' icon *(or in the top menu -> Tool -> Programmer)*.
 A Programmer window will appear:

 	a.
-Check the 'Hardware Setup..' on the top left to see it recognizes the usb port or not.
+Check the 'Hardware Setup..' on the top-left to see if it recognized the usb port or not.
 	   If it shows 'No hardware..' then your computer not yet recognizes the cable.
 	   If it shows 'USB-Blaster [USB-x]' then okay to continue
 	b.
 Click 'Auto Detect' then:
-		if DE4: choose the first one: 'EP4SGX230' then 'OK' if TR4: choose
+		If DE4: choose the first one of 'EP4SGX230' then hit 'OK' If TR4: choose the ... then hit 'OK'
 	c.
 Double-click on the <none> in the tab 'File' and browse to the .sof file
 	d.
 Tick on the 'Program/Configure' then hit 'Start' to program the board, and wait for it to finish